 Making even RGB printer profiles can be pretty technical and doing it well involves some costly equipment and extensive research.
-RGB printers can often be profiled successfully using my postal service - you print patches as instructed and send them in to be measured, I send you back a profile.
+RGB printers can often be profiled successfully using my postal service now offered with the process assited usign remote access - you print patches as instructed and send them in to be measured, I send you back a profile.

-Click here for info on my remote printer profiling service.
+Click here for info on how to get more out of your prints - my remote printer profiling service.

 With some RGB machines and with most CMYK printers (usually those are the ones accessed via a RIP) a site visit can be very useful.
 From my experience users rarely get to grips with all the options available inside the RIP software, and in many cases the software seems to almost have been designed with user confusion as a primary aim.
 Plus, repeated test printing, working towards final optimisation of the RIP's options and, eventually, the profile's separation settings seems almost inescapable when a really great profile is the goal.